travi/dotfiles/README.md

 ## What does it do?

-By running the `bootstrap.sh` file, it:
+By running the `setup/init.sh` file, it:
+* installs [Homebrew](http://brew.sh/) if on OSX
+* creates a symlink in the home directory for the repository for easy access
 * symlinks all of the dotfiles from the directories to the home directory
 * installs the applications defined in the `Brewfile` and `Caskfile` if run on OSX